 The Right Combination of Factors

-Some people say this mixture doesn’t work but I would argue that they’re probably using too weak of a vinegar or aren’t doing this in the sun.
+Some people say natural weed killer like this doesn’t work but I would argue that they’re probably using too weak of a vinegar or aren’t doing this in the sun.

 Make sure you’re following these tips to guarantee success: